argilla-io/distilabel/docs/sections/learn/cli.md

 ### Running a Pipeline

-We can also run a `Pipeline` from the CLI just pointint to the same `pipeline.yaml` file calling `distilabel pipeline run`:
+We can also run a `Pipeline` from the CLI just pointing to the same `pipeline.yaml` file or an URL pointing to it and calling `distilabel pipeline run`:

 ```bash
 $ distilabel pipeline run --help